 The Restoration Approach will be reviewed at least once every two years, to ensure that Black Start Capability procured keeps pace with all relevant technologies.
 Any significant network infrastructure change or providers' geographical dispersion will also trigger a review of Restoration Approach.

-Any technology type that is considered to be feasible to provide Black Start Capability, as part of the NIA project's finding will be further explored and implemented.
+Any technology type that is feasible to provide Black Start Capability, as part of the Distributed Re-Start project will be further explored and implemented.